-One aspect of becoming an entrepreneur and owning your own business is figuring out how to bill clients and customers.
+One aspect of becoming an entrepreneur and owning your own business is figuring out how to charge for house cleaning services and how to bill clients.
 One of the easiest ways is by sending an invoice for carpet cleaning services.
 But how should you go about invoicing?
 Are there specific forms?
 What are the best practices for carpet cleaning invoicing?

 In this article, you’ll learn the ins-and-outs of the carpet cleaning invoice process, from how frequently you should bill clients to the benefits of using an electronic payment system.